 We produce video in the field of arts, music, history and culture, often working with colleagues at Oxford Digital Media.

-Some of these projects may have a broadcast audience, while others use the multiple platforms of social media and the internet to reach their audience.
+Some of these projects may have a broadcast audience, while others use multiple platforms of social media and the internet to reach their audience.
 The films are made with artists, musicians, universities, museums, galleries and other cultural institutions around the world.

 These are a few examples of our work in this field.